 “The thief comes only to steal and kill and destroy; I came that they may have life, and have it abundantly.”
 John 10:10 (NASB)

 Summer is just around the corner and we all begin to look in the mirror to see if we need to shed a few pounds.
-In the same way, may we consider if we also need to loose a few excuses, drop a few grudges, and detox our hearts and spirits from blame shifting and nasty words.
-In its place, may we then pick up a little extra compassion, tenderness and responsiveness of heart!
+In the same way, may we consider if we also need to loose a few excuses, drop a few grudges, and detox our hearts and spirits from blame shifting and nasty words and pick up a little extra compassion, tenderness and responsiveness of heart.
 Let’s enjoy this approaching summer with a newfound spiritual fitness that is found in Jesus Christ alone (Psalm 27:14, Psalm 33:20, Psalm 62:1, Psalm 62:5 & Psalm 130:5)!

 “And I will give you a new heart, and I will put a new spirit in you.
 I will take out your stony, stubborn heart and give you a tender, responsive heart.”
 Ezekiel 36:26 (NLT)